-I’ll admit it was hard going through some of the “nuts and bolts” portion of the book.
+I’ll admit it was hard going through some of the “nuts and bolts” portions of the book.
 Partially because the information is outdated in many parts and, frankly, because I am pretty dialed-in at this point in my outdoor “career” and don’t necessarily need to glean anything from it.

 But for the reader who delves into the book and is a little patient, there is much to read, reflect upon and learn about.
 At least it was this way with me.

-I put The Complete Walker in the same category as another book I’ve been meaning to read on-and-off for a years now: Camping and Woodcraft by Horace Kephart.
+I put The Complete Walker in the same category as another book I’ve been meaning to read on-and-off for years now: Camping and Woodcraft by Horace Kephart.

-Books to read as to understand the history of a passion I love…but also for the pertinent advice that will never be outdated.
+Books to read as to understand the history of a passion I love…but also for the appropriate advice that will never be outdated.
 And, for me, to enjoy the book for the writing style, sense of wonder and points to ponder about the WHY? of the outdoors.

 “But if you judge safety to be the paramount consideration in life you should never, under any circumstances, go on long hikes alone.
 Don’t take short hikes alone, either – or, for that matter, go anywhere alone.
 And avoid at all costs such foolhardy activities as driving, falling in love, or inhaling air that is almost certainly riddled with deadly germs.
 Wear wool next to the skin.
-Insure every good and chattel you possess against every conceivable contingency the future might bring, even if the premiums half-cripple the present.
+Ensure every good and chattel you possess against every conceivable contingency the future might bring, even if the premiums half-cripple the present.
 Never cross an intersection against a red light, even when you can see all roads are clear for miles.
 And never, of course, explore the guts of an idea that seems as if it might threaten one of your more cherished beliefs.
 In your wisdom you will probably live to be a ripe old age.
 But you may discover, just before you die, that you have been dead for a long, long time.”